Is an arbitration only as good as the arbitral institution? Claudia Salomon FCIArb investigates

 And finally, what do you enjoy most about your job?

-This job involves a tremendous amount of travel, but wherever I go, I love hearing from people around the world about how they live an of the issues they face and the goals they h
+This job involves a tremendous amount of travel, but wherever I go, I love hearing from people around the world about how they live and of the issues they face and the goals they have.

-This year's Alexander Lecture will be delivered by Claudia Salomon FCIArb, the President of the ICC Court of International Arbitration, at 18:00 GMT on 6 November 2024, in London and virtually.
+Watch this year's Alexander Lecture which was delivered by Claudia Salomon FCIArb, the President of the ICC Court of International Arbitration, below.

 This article originally appeared in Ciarb's member magazine, Resolver.